FaceTime Like A Pro (eBook)

 2. Locate the Backup.backupdb folder on the external drive.

-3. Open the folder and delete the backup files by right-clicking and selecting Move to Trash.
+3. Open the folder, then right-click the backup files and select Move to Trash.

 4. Right-click the Trash icon in the Dock and select Empty Trash.

-If you deleted all previous backups, you can create a new one to save storage while maintaining a newer Time Machine backup of your Mac.
+If you deleted all previous backups, you can create a new one to free up storage while keeping a newer Time Machine backup of your Mac.

 If you don’t know much about computers or can’t recognize application-related files, you can use third-party tools to do it for you.